vue-leaflet/vue-leaflet/README.md

 # vue-leaflet

-Vue-leaflet written and compatible with vue3
+Vue-leaflet, written and compatible with Vue 3!

 This is a Beta version!
 And may yet be instable!
-If you want to help please reach out in an issue or [discord](https://discord.gg/uVZAfUf)
+If you want to help, please reach out in an issue or on [discord](https://discord.gg/uVZAfUf).

 ## What Works: